 The Buddha often stressed the importance of saddha, stating that it’s the absolute foundation of applying yourself to anything worthwhile.
-As most Buddhist literature has been translated by people deeply entrenched in judeo-christian vocabulary, saddha is generally translated into English as faith—a term that usually means believing in something even without rational proof.
-This can certainly be an admirable quality, but it’s far from what the Buddha meant.
+As most Buddhist literature has been translated by people deeply entrenched in judeo-christian vocabulary, saddha is generally translated into English as faith—a term usually means believing in something even without rational proof.
+This can certainly be an admirable quality, but it’s not even the right conversation.

 A better translation of saddha would be conviction, not so much a thought-based position (aka a belief), but rather a movement of the heart towards action.